adshares/adselect/docs/source/jsonrpc.rst

 JSONRPC basics
 ==============

 All calls to AdSelect follow the JSON-RPC protocol.
 The `params` field of request objects must use the objects defined in `protocol`.
+More details can be found in method descriptions.

 `https://www.jsonrpc.org/specification`